Open

 Who is eligible?

-- Small to medium-sized enterprises (SMEs) in the life sciences sector.
+- Small and medium-sized life sciences enterprises

 Who is not eligible